 Mercy Hospital, Charlotte, NC

-2 hangings for curved wall of 1st floor elevator lobby, 48” by 92” each, consisting of pages made at employee workshops, using hospital artifacts.
-Hundreds of beads were created by participants, each committing to their part in the hospital’s transition to a more patient centered care model, the Planetree Initiative.
+2 hangings for the curved wall of 1st floor elevator lobby, 48” by 92” each, consisting of pages made at employee workshops, using hospital artifacts.
+Hundreds of beads were created by participants, each committing to their part in the hospital’s transition to a more patient-centered care model, the Planetree Initiative.

 Mill Memory